 Under Law 3756/2009, banks participating in the Government's Greek Economy Liquidity Support Program are not allowed to acquire treasury shares in accordance with article 16 of the Company Law.

-In the ordinary course of business, the Bank's subsidiaries may acquire and dispose of treasury shares.
+In the ordinary course of business, subsidiaries of the Group may acquire and dispose of treasury shares.

 26. Preference shares